edgecase/styleguide/README.md

 * ## How do we solve the stale CSS problem?
 Too much crap gets left behind.
 Overrides from standard styles get messy and there is no standard place to put them.

+* ## Avoid writing unnecessary markup
+	* More to maintain
+  * harder to manipulate
+  * Could be the source of some unused styles